melvinJoseph96/FYProject/README.md

 # FYProject
-My final year project - An online Video Chat Application I will explain how to install and run my application.
+My final year project - An online Video Chat Application.
+I have built it using Nodejs and javascript with the help of WebRTC, MongoDB, HTML,CSS,JQuery and Visual Studio.

+I will explain how to install and run my application.
 The external application you need installed on your computer are:

 Windows/Linux/MacOs